THE LUIS BUÑUEL 100

 "I offended you only in thought."
 Fernando Rey's anti-confession to Viridiana.

-In the schoolhouse, there is a painting of fairy princess.
+In the schoolhouse, there is a painting of a fairy princess.
 Las Hurdes.

 Hesitant heels stopping on a staircase.
 Belle de Jour.